 - Strong residual values as demand for hybrid vehicles increases

-- Long battery warranty
+- Many PHEVs have a long battery warranty

 What are the disadvantages of plug-in hybrids?